rust-basel/fullstack-rust-workshop/src/08-adding_items.md

 For now we just ignore the result of our http call for simplicity.

 If you now run everything you are able to create new items.
 The downside: You do not recognize that you already post items, as the list is not getting updated.
-But if you open your browser's developer settings (usually `f12`), you will see in your network settings, that you post items.
+But if you open your browser's developer settings (usually `f12`), you will see in your network tab, that you post items.

 But let us fix the list in the next step.